 DAA does not tolerate any form of bullying (verbal, physical, social or cyber).
-Offences will be addressed by the classroom teacher, the Middle School Dean of Students, the Middle School Counsellors, and, where appropriate, the Middle School administrators for follow up and consequences.
-Offences may result in student suspension and/or expulsion.
+Offenses will be addressed by the classroom teacher, the Middle School Assistant Principals, the Middle School Counselors, and, where appropriate, the Middle School administrators for follow up and consequences.
+Offenses may result in student suspension and/or expulsion.